 When you adopt an animal, your contribution is directly used to provide food and general care for our most special residents.

-Adopt-an-Animal today and receive an official adoption certificate, a photo of your animal and a fact sheet with your animal’s name and all of the important and interesting details that make it unique.
-All materials will be sent via e-mail in keeping with our dedication to being green.
+Adopt an Animal today and receive an official adoption certificate, a photo of your animal and a fact sheet with your animal’s name and all of the important and interesting details that make it unique.
+All materials will be sent via email.
 Animal adoption is only $35.

 Corn snakes are native to North America where they are found in pine barrens, wood lots and on rocky hillsides.
 Corn snakes have been domesticated longer than any other snake species and are a popular first choice for potential new snake owners.

 Fox snakes are North American non-venomous snakes often mistaken for copperheads or rattlesnakes.
 Although some people may think snakes are scary, but we think they’re very special.
 They need lots of care in order to stay happy and healthy.

 What’s that rustling in the bushes?
 If you’re in the Judy Istock Butterfly Haven it’s probably a member of our button quail family.
 These little birds may look like babies but don’t let that fool you - they’re full grown!